Looking for information about your firm's panel status?

 Halifax Loans

-You need to communicate with Halifax Loans
+You would be advised to get in touch with Halifax Loans

 Halifax Loans in their Part 2’s state: